 Today’s post features one of those ideas that, before you try it, sounds crazy and needless and hard; but that, after you try it, becomes brilliant and easy and so simple, you can’t believe you waited so long to give it a go.
-Tim and I have made homemade almond milk twice in the last few weeks, and each time we have, it’s amazed me—I mean, literally, had me staring at the towel I’m squeezing like a cow udder, in total disbelief.
+Tim and I have learned how to make homemade almond milk recently and have since done it twice in the last few weeks.
+Each time, it’s amazed me—I mean, literally, had me staring at the towel I’m squeezing like a cow udder, in total disbelief.
 In case you relate in any way to my innocence in the almond milk realm, this post is for you.

 The first time I had almond milk, I was a teenager.
 It was vanilla flavor.
 I’d picked the vanilla flavor at the store because, I suppose, when I’d stood there at the cold case, facing plain or vanilla, vanilla had seemed a better choice.
 I think it had something to do with the fact that “vanilla” makes a thing sound more like ice cream, and ice cream has always been an easy sell.
 I liked to pour vanilla almond milk on my cereal.
 I ate a lot of cereal back then.